Michael A. Scanlin, Ph.D., P.G.

 In 2011 he led the creation of the Sustainable Design Engineering concentration including a course in Green Architectural Engineering; and in 2013 led the creation of a Minor in Architectural Studies.

-In 2013 he traveled to Japan to present a publication and key-note talk on combining architecture and hi-technology using social media, and then presented a publication in Hawaii on the development of his course in Green Robotics, Automation, and Machine Intelligence.
-He also spent several weeks studying Japanese architecture and environmental design.
-He is presenting a related paper in London in 2014.
-See more.
+In 2013 he presented a publication and key-note talk in Japan on combining architecture and hi-tech, and then presented a publication in Hawaii on his course in Green Robotics, Automation, and Machine Intelligence.
+He also spent several weeks studying Japanese architecture, and in 2014 presenting a related hi-tech/architectural paper in London.
+His most recent work includes supervising national and international projects in health and wellness, including student architectural design competitions.
+He has also recently judged regional and national hi-tech competitions.

 Kurt DeGoede, Ph.D.